Best road bike shoes reviewed for 2024

 Bontrager Velocis

-Aimed more at sportives and training rather than all-out racing, Bontrager’s Velocis is one of the lightest shoes on test at just 243g each on our scales.
-The sole is a carbon/fibreglass composite, which provides a medium stiffness that will be fine for everyday training and fast commuting.
+Aimed more at sportives and training rather than all-out racing, Bontrager’s Velocis is one of the lightest shoes on test at just 243g each on my scales.

-The perforated upper aims to ‘allow for increased breathability and comfort’, however we would ideally have liked some mesh sections to enhance the breathability, as on hot days our feet overheated slightly.
-If you find too much shoe stiffness harsh going but are after the lightest and affordable option possible, then the Velocis will fit the bill.
+The perforated upper aims to ‘allow for increased breathability and comfort’, however I’d ideally have liked some mesh sections to enhance the breathability, as on hot days my feet overheated slightly.

-Verdict: Light and balanced, but at the top end of the market
+Verdict: Light and balanced, but at the top end of the market.

 Score: 77%